-We all know what it’s like to go see a concert and feel totally blown away — not just by the artists’ ability or technical skills at playing their instruments and singing, but by the overall experience of the show.
+We all know what it’s like to go see live music and feel totally blown away — not just by the artists’ ability or technical skills at playing their instruments and singing, but by the overall experience of the show.
 It’s the element that separates the experience of a live show from just playing an album really loudly on the speakers (in a crowd of sweaty people).
 It almost definitely plays a huge role in defining your favorite musical acts.
 Stage presence is the special something that sets these shows apart.

 Stage presence refers to the way that the performers present themselves in a live setting.
 It includes dancing, engaging with the audience, even dressing up in interesting outfits and employing creative stage design or special effects with lighting.
 But while stage presence is such an essential component of giving a live musical performance, it’s not thought of as something that artists work hard to master and improve at, the way that actually playing their music is.

 But even if a strong stage presence doesn’t come naturally to you, there are ways to improve upon it.
 With a little effort and confidence, these tips for stage performance can help you transform your act.

 Presenting an engaged and enthusiastic expression does more than just make you better to look at.
 It has an infectious effect on the audience.
 If you’re obviously enjoying yourself on stage, they’ll be more likely to enjoy themselves in the crowd.
 The first step to improving stage presence is simply to smile and keep your eyebrows lifted (which instantly brightens your face).